observatorium/api/README.md

     	The gRPC Server Address against which to run rate limit checks when the rate limits are specified for a given tenant.
 If not specified, local, non-shared rate limiting will be used.
 Has precedence over other rate limiter options.
   -middleware.rate-limiter.type string
     	The type of rate limiter to use when not using a gRPC rate limiter.
 Options: 'local' (default), 'redis' (leaky bucket algorithm). (default "local")
-  -probes.endpoint string
+  -probes.dial-timeout duration
+    	The timeout for establishing connections to the probes upstream. (default 30s) -probes.endpoint string
     	The endpoint against which to make HTTP requests for probes.
-  -probes.tenant-header string
+  -probes.keep-alive-timeout duration
+    	The keep-alive timeout for connections to the probes upstream. (default 30s) -probes.tenant-header string
-    	The name of the HTTP header containing the tenant ID to forward to the probes upstream. (default "X-Tenant") -probes.tls.ca-file string
+    	The name of the HTTP header containing the tenant ID to forward to the probes upstream. (default "X-Tenant") -probes.tls-handshake-timeout duration
+    	The TLS handshake timeout for connections to the probes upstream. (default 10s) -probes.tls.ca-file string
     	File containing the TLS CA against which to upstream probes servers.
 Leave blank to disable TLS.
   -probes.tls.cert-file string